Artificial intelligence in government: Potential benefits

-AI offers potential efficiencies and costs savings for the government.
+AI offers potential efficiencies and cost savings for the government.
 For example, Deloitte has estimated that automation could save US Government employees between 96.7 million to 1.2 billion hours a year, resulting in potential savings of between $3.3 billion to $41.1 billion a year.
 The Harvard Business Review has stated that while this may lead a government to reduce employee numbers, "Governments could instead choose to invest in the quality of its services.
-They can re-employ workers' time towards more rewarding work that requires lateral thinking, empathy, and creativity — all things at which humans continue to outperform even the most sophisticated AI program."
+They can re-employ workers' time towards more rewarding work that requires lateral thinking, empathy, and creativity—all things at which humans continue to outperform even the most sophisticated AI program."

 Risks

 Risks associated with the use of AI in government include AI becoming susceptible to bias, a lack of transparency in how an AI application may make decisions, and the accountability for any such decisions.

-AI in governance and the economic world might make the market more difficult for companies to keep up with the increases in technology.
-Large U.S. companies like Apple and Google are able to dominate the market with their latest and most advanced technologies.
-This gives them an advantage over smaller companies that do not have the means of advancing as far in the digital technology fields with AI.
+For example, a 2026 lawsuit alleged that the U.S. Department of Government Efficiency used ChatGPT to flag and cancel federal humanities grants, including projects on Jewish history and Israeli culture, over some objections from NEH officials, illustrating how automated decision-making could affect funding outcomes.